Screenshots

 Setup Wizard

-The wizard allows you to assign drive letters to the Ext2 volumes.
+Finally the wizard allows you to assign drive letters to the Ext2 volumes.
 A partition scheme of all hard disks of the computer is shown.
-If you want to configure drive letters at a later stage you may use the "IFS Drives" item, which has been installed on the control panel.
+If you want to configure drive letters at a later stage you may use the "IFS Drives" item, which is now included on the control panel.

 The "IFS Drives" item installed on the control panel allows you to maintain drive letters of Ext2 volumes very similar to the setup wizard.